anoetzel/crm/README.md

 - create, change or delete a client.
 - search the needed client.
 - share the link to the client's page.

+## How to see the website
+Start the backend: `node crm-backend index.js`
+Then open index.html in browser.